 Act One: Three witches are in an open place, discussing how they’ll meet again before the sun sets, after Scotland wins a war they’re waging against Norway and Ireland, when they’ll meet Macbeth.
 (See first quote from my ‘Analysis of Macbeth’.)

 King Duncan, his sons, and some Scottish nobles discuss the outcome of the war with a wounded soldier, who praises Macbeth’s valour; he mentions how Macbeth confronted the enemy and killed him with his sword–he “unseam’d him from the nave to th’ chaps.”
-The king has the soldier taken to be treated for his wounds.
+The king has the soldier taken away to be treated for his wounds.

 The Thane of Ross discusses Scotland’s victory against Norway and Ireland, the heroism of ‘Bellona’s bridegroom’ (Macbeth), and the traitor Macdonwald, Thane of Cawdor, who has been captured and will be executed.
 Duncan tells Ross and the other nobles to confer on Macbeth the title of Thane of Cawdor.